 HOW TO TEST A SUSPECT UFD OR SD CARD

 Here are some ways to check if your flash device is a fake.

 If you have a USB Flash drive, try using ChipGenius as a first test and very quick ‘test’.
 Often this will reveal the true size of the memory chips(s) fitted by the manufacturer.
 The screenshot below shows a fake 16GB USB Flash drive containing a JS29F16G08AAMC1 memory chip which is a 16Gb (Gigabit) or 2GB (GigaByte) memory chip.
 It therefore cannot possibly hold 16GB of data!

-Tip: For testing SD cards, buy a USB 3.0 card reader for £5 from Amazon - these really improve data transfer times (even if just using them on a USB 2.0 port).
-Cheap USB 2.0 card readers are notoriously slow!
+Tip: For testing SD cards, buy a USB 3.0 card reader from Amazon (#ad) – these really improve data transfer times (even if just using them on a USB 2.0 port).
+Cheap USB 2.0 card readers and integrated laptop card readers are notoriously slow!

 FakeFlashTest was designed to test for these ‘fake’ memory devices.
 It does not test every bit of every byte, it just looks for missing chunks of memory and so is much faster than other tests.

 FakeFlashTest.exe diagnosed a fake 16GB USB Flash drive in 27 seconds!

 If you have bought a ‘bargain’ UFD, you can test it using the ‘Gold Standard’ test H2TESTWwritten by Harald Bogeholz for c’t magazine.
 This test is very thorough but very slow because it tests all bytes of unused memory (even if it doesn’t exist).